molmodcs/PyDockStats/README.md

 This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details

-* xtb version 6.5.0 (746241f) compiled by 'ehlert@majestix' on 2022-05-15
+* PyDockStats version 1.0 (746241f) compiled by 'matheuscamposmattos@id.uff.br' on 2022-07-25

-   xtb is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+   PyDockStats is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-   xtb is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+   PyDockStats is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

 ## Acknowledgments

-This program is used for evaluating virtual screening programs, if you want to know more deeply how it works, check the [paper](https://doi.org/10.1186/s13321-015-0100-8) which the program is based on}.
+This program is used for evaluating and classifying the results from virtual screening.
+If you want to know more deeply how it works, check the [paper](https://doi.org/10.1186/s13321-015-0100-8) which the program is based on}.

 ## References